 There will be daily evening activities including recitals, sessions on orchestral playing and much more!
 In addition, there will be lots of fun activities like games and movies.

-This camp is offered both as a day camp and for residential campers.
+Camp 2 is offered both as a day camp and for residential campers.

-$695, includes instruction, housing, and all meals
+Camp 1 (residential) $695 includes instruction, housing, and all meals

 This is an example.
 Daily schedule may vary from this sample.